Pricing – and selecting the right package

 Basic is the least expensive option with online store support, 24/7 phone support and a competitive card processing rate of 1.7%.
 The standard Shopify package offers exactly the same features as Basic, but it throws in professional reports for better analytics and support for gift cards.

-The Advanced plan costs £265 with the retail package – pretty steep for a monthly cloud-based POS subscription.
+The Advanced plan costs £235 – pretty steep for a monthly cloud-based POS subscription.
 In terms of additional features, the only thing it offers is custom report creation tools, customer analytics and real-time calculated carrier shipping.

 |Online selling included?|